 The best light bulbs for photography at home – I think I’ve found them!
 After years of suffering through tungsten-poisoned orange photos, I finally have light bulbs that look natural on camera.

-The photo above is completely straight off of camera.
+The photo above is completely straight off of the camera.
 I took it on Auto White Balance and didn’t change a thing except for the size before posting it to this blog.
 Just over my mirror are two light bulbs which are providing most of the light on my face.

 This next photo, on the other hand, shows the effect of the dreadful tungsten lights that have ruined many a good photo at my house.